juliofornode/react-redux-task-tracker-app/README.md

+# React-Redux App to track task status

+## Goal
+* TODO app
+* Each task has three phases that have to be completed in order to close the task

+## React Components
+* Apps
+* TaskList
+* Task

+## Redux Actions
+* Create new task
+* Update task

+## Redux Reducers
+* Tasks

+## Redux state
+* Task: object
+* TaskList: array of objects

+## Model
+* JSON file

+## Enzyme: functionality to test
+* Display list of tasks
+* Create new task
+* Update task

-# Performance-optimized Boilerplate for React Apps using Webpack, Redux, Mocha, Chai and Enzyme
+# Using: Performance-optimized Boilerplate for React Apps using Webpack, Redux, Mocha, Chai and Enzyme

 ### Webpack
 * Module packaging